sethbrasile/ember-remodal/README.md

 ### Simplest Use-Case

-*If you will be using more than a couple modals in your application, please read through here to understand how many of the options work, but refer to the [using ember-remodal as a service][1] section for implementation*

 Apply the `remodal-bg` class to anything on your page that you would like blurred while the modal is open.
 A common pattern would be to apply this class to a `div` that is wrapping your entire application.
 This is completely optional, this modal